WhySooooFurious/The-Mac-Repo/README.md

 - **FPS:** Excellent
 - **Settings:** Low
 - **Method:** Crossover (DXVK & D3DMetal), Cracked
 - **Notes:** FPS can shoot up to 120 in some areas while it can go down to 80-90 in city areas.
 The higher 2560x1600 resolution has small stutters which is still playable at around 45fps.
 The lite version of GTA-V has a very big impact on stutter which is negligble now and helps boost the fps by a considerable amount.
+By upping some settings you can still gain 60fps with some drops.

 ## GTA-V + Resized + Lite